Mixed-Effect Thompson Sampling: MIXED-EFFECT MULTI-ARMED BANDIT

-In this section, we provide the hyper-posterior and conditional posteriors for the multi-armed bandit setting introduced in \cref{subsec:gaussian_linear_bandits} and summarized in \eqref{eq:gaussian_linear_bandits_model}.
-We also provide the approximation of the corresponding hyper-posterior with factored distributions.
-Note that the results below can be derived from \cref{thm:pt_gaussian,thm:pti_gaussian} by setting $d=1$ and $X_t=1$ for all $t \in [n]$.
+We introduce the mixed-effect multi-armed bandit setting.
+We then provide the effect posterior and action posteriors for this setting.
+The results below can be derived from \cref{thm:pt_gaussian,thm:pti_gaussian} by setting $d=1$ and $X_t=1$ for all $t \in [n]$.